SWIFTSIM/swiftsim/doc/RTD/source/Task/adding_your_own_neighbour_loop.rst

 - If you are inserting a new neighbour loop in between existing loops, or want to insert more than one neighbour loop, usually a new ghost task in between them is also needed.

+- Neighbour loops may also require MPI communication tasks.